 It requires around 5 cubic feet of soil (around 140 liters).

 Very simple raised garden bed - circular raised bed made out of fabric.

 It is 50 inches (127 cm) wide and 12 inches (30.5 cm) tall.
 Due to the height, to avoid issues with weeds, remove topsoil from its permanent position, before filling with the soil.

 Again, very simple solution - in the center of the raised bed, there is enough room for, for example, 3-5 tomatoes and on the edge, there is enough room for 20-25 strawberries in a single row.

-Parts are made of UV-Protected High-Density Polyethylene (HDPE) - very resistant material that will not rot, crack or peel off.
+Parts are made of UV-Protected High-Density Polyethylene (HDPE) - a very resistant material that will not rot, crack or peel off.

 Tiered raised garden beds - it can be assembled in tiers or as three individual raised garden beds 4 feet (1.2 m) long, 7 inches (18 cm) high with various widths.

 It requires one cubic yard (~0.75 cubic meters) of soil.
-When assembled and filled with the soil, it is very heavy and to move it, one would have to remove the soil and take the tiers apart.
+When assembled and filled with the soil, it is very heavy, and to move it, one would have to remove the soil and take the tiers apart.

 Ideal for protecting young plants from late spring and early autumn frost.
 Also, it provides protection from pests like birds and similar.

 If you like DIY activities, replace the vinyl tent with a protective net during summer - a net with proper mesh size will protect berries from birds, but will let bees pollinate the flowers.